 Sec.
 23001(f)(4), (g)(1)(D).
 To be eligible for funding, requires states to receive approval of a state plan.
 Submitted plans must include the requirements listed in (4) and summarized below, as well as such information as the Secretary shall require by rule.
-The Secretary may reallot funds appropriated for FY2022-2024 from states, Indian Tribes, Tribal Organizations, and territories without an approved application to those with an approved application.
+The Secretary may reallot funds appropriated for FY2022-2024 from states, Indian Tribes, Tribal Organizations, and territories without an approved application to those with an approved application and to eligible localities and Head Start agencies.
 Further, funds that are unobligated on Oct.
-1, 2024 may be realloted to states, Indian Tribes, Tribal Organizations, and territories with an approved application and without unobligated funds.
+1, 2024 may be realloted to states, Indian Tribes, Tribal Organizations, and territories with an approved application and without unobligated funds or to an eligible locality or Head Start agency.

 Sec.
-23001(f)(4)(E).
+23001(f)(4)(E), (F).
 Establishes a sliding scale for parent copayments in which copayments are based on a percentage of a family's income.
 Families with a family income of no more than 75% of SMI would pay no copayment.
 For families earning 75-100% SMI, the copayment would be between 0-2% of income; for 100-125% SMI, a copayment of 2-4%; for 125-150% SMI, a copayment of 4-7%; and for 150-250% SMI, a copayment of 7%.
+Providers are prohibited from charging for direct child care services for an eligible child more than the total of financial assistance received and the applicable copayment.

 Sec.
 23001(f)(4)(G).
-Requires states' child care plans to assure that children receiving assistance will receive such assistance for not less than 24 months, and the child's eligibility determination and redetermination shall be implemented in such a manner that supports child well-being and reduces barriers to enrollment, including continuity of services.
+Requires states' child care plans to assure that children receiving assistance will receive such assistance for not less than 12 months, and the child's eligibility determination and redetermination shall be implemented in such a manner that supports child well-being and reduces barriers to enrollment, including continuity of services.
 (Subsection (m)(2) specifies children under 6 already receiving assistance under CCDBG will automatically be deemed eligible and may continue to use the child care provider of the family's choice.)